PCMDI/input4MIPs_CVs/README.md

 The database is stored as a JSON file within this repository.
-However, we also provide an HTML table in `docs/input4mips_datasets.html` which may provide an easier to work with format.
+However, we also provide an HTML table in `docs/input4mips_datasets.html` which may be an easier format to work with.

 ## Usage